elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

     :code 400: Couldn't deserialize request.
 Should not be returned for activities of unknown type, or unsupported filters.
     :code 401: Invalid :term:`access token`
     :code 404: Resource not found/user unauthorized
+    :code 429: Too many requests, as per RFC 6585.
+Hosts are encourage to set the Retry-After header too.
     :code 500: Server error
     :code 501: GetActivities is not supported